 Earn2Trade tracks current account balance which includes open and closed equity intraday, on profit and on loss.
 Therefore, traders should build up a profit margin above the contract size they wish to trade, so that they have a buffer before they no longer can have a position of that size open.
 This will help prevent their account balance suddenly dropping to a level that doesn’t allow them to hold the number of positions they currently have open.

-If you have a $25,000 account, you can open a third contract when you have $1,501 or more in profit in your account ($26,501 or more).
-However, you must make sure that your profits do not dip below this limit again while having these three contracts open, or you will fail the examination.
+If you have a $50,000 account, you can open up to four contracts when you have $1,501 or more in profit in your account ($51,501 or more).
+However, you must make sure that your profits do not dip below this limit again while having these 4 contracts open, or you will fail the examination.

 Traders should maintain discretion and vigilance over their account capital so that they don’t fail the examination and ensure that they are exposing themselves to a minimum level of risk.